val-town/val-town-blog/src/content/blog/post-mortem-degraded-host-network.md

 ---

 At 12:15am ET one of our servers started to experience long timeouts on both inbound and outbound connections.
+This degraded the network for many of our Vals and they started to experience network timeout errors and other issues.
 Existing connections continued to serve requests and some inbound and outbound requests were successful, but most requests would stall indefinitely in a pending state, timing out without establishing a connection.
 This persisted until 7:04am ET when we manually terminated the server after a user report.

 We make our best effort to route Val requests to the same hosts so that they can be picked up by a warm worker.
 As a result, certain vals were repeatedly routed